John Constable (writer): Children's plays and workshops

 In 1987, for Proteus Theatre Company, Constable devised Forgotten But Not Gone for actors with learning difficulties.
 He was artistic director of the company during 1989.
 In the 1990s, he wrote many children's plays for Proteus, including adaptations of Maeterlinck's The Bluebird, Thackeray's The Rose and The Ring, Dickens' A Christmas Carol, Rumpelstiltskin and The Emperor's New Clothes.
 As artistic director of the community arts group, Southwark Mysteries, he conducted children's workshops in schools and community centres.
 His popular workshops included the Our Place and Our Story programmes, which used local history and cultural identity as springboards for the participants' own devised work.
 His George And The Dragon workshops, first performed in schools in south London, were taken to Cumbria as part of an anti-racist programme.
 In 2014, he was the dramaturg for Half Moon Young People's Theatre's #LimehouseLandmark programme, featuring devised performances inspired by the history of their building in Limehouse.

 Walks, talks and activism

 Since 1998, Constable has conducted guided walks around his Borough and Bankside neighbourhood.
 In 2007, Oberon Books published Secret Bankside – Walks In The Outlaw Borough, a collection of his walks exploring alternative histories of the area.
 He has been commissioned every year since 2003 to create unusual themed walks for the City of London Festival.
 He has given talks for groups as diverse as Southwark Council, The Moot With No Name, South East London Folklore Society, Radical Anthropology Group and The Salon For The City.

-He is the patron of REWRITE, a Southwark-based charity bringing together young people from different backgrounds to fight prejudice and injustice through the power of drama and creative writing.
-He championed community involvement and local identity in the face of the redevelopment of The Borough and wrote a scathing report on the MIPIM Global Property Fair in Cannes.
-A long-standing advocate of decriminilisation, he strongly criticised the “War On Drugs”, and supported the Sexual Freedom Coalition (SFC)'s campaign for sexual freedom between consenting adults.
-He performed his poetry at the SFC's 1998 “Sex Symposium” and escorted Dr Tuppy Owens to present their petition at No 10 Downing Street.